makersacademy/bowling-challenge-ruby/README.md

 * This bowling scorecard was written in Ruby, in a test driven manner using RSpec.
 * I allocated most of my time to planning (~50 mins), my plan was iterated 3 times, the most recent is below!
+* I calculated the scores for the RSpec using an online bowling score calculater.
+* A decent bulk of this challenge was figuring out how to attach a picture to the readme!

 ## Planning